cdepillabout/post-about-nix-and-haskell/2019-08-03-q-and-as-about-nix-for-haskellers.md

 As for other commonly seen files, like `release.nix`, `nixpkgs.nix`, etc, none of them have any special meaning.
 There is no standard for what to name these other files.
-There are no widely-followed best practices reguarding naming.
+There are no widely-followed best practices regarding naming.

 That said, most repositories meant to built with Nix have at least three files.